ethereum/ethereum-org-website/public/content/developers/docs/data-availability/blockchain-data-storage-strategies/index.md

 lang: en
 ---

-There are several ways to store information on the blockchain:
+There are multiple ways to store information either directly on the blockchain, or in a manner that is secured by the blockchain:

 - EIP-4844 blobs
 - Calldata